guillaumedebavelaere/HelloDefi/README.md

 - Use of the aave borrowing to do leverage
 - Add other protocols
 - Add a website (landing page, ...)
+- Create our own token and distribute as a reward to the users.
+It could be used for a DAO to vote to add certain protocols for example, or to decrease the fees if the user holds it.